bing-er/mini-project-5/README.md

 ### Key Insights

-1. **Clinical Prioritization:** The V3 Enhanced model is "better" for a clinical environment because it misses only 0.26% of pneumonia cases.
-In medical screening, a False Positive leads to a secondary review by a doctor, but a False Negative (missed diagnosis) can lead to patient harm.
+1. **Clinical Sensitivity Over Accuracy:** In pneumonia detection, a False Negative (missed diagnosis) is significantly more dangerous than a False Positive.
-2. **Trade-off in Specificity:** By applying light augmentation and class weights, the model became more "aggressive" in detecting pneumonia.
-This resulted in Specificity dropping to 33.33%, meaning the model still struggles to confidently identify "Normal" lungs without manual oversight.
+2. **Trade-off in Specificity:** By increasing model sensitivity to catch 99.74% of cases, the model became more aggressive, leading to a high False Positive rate (156 cases).
-3. **Impact of Data Augmentation:** Light rotations and zooms helped the model learn that pneumonia features can appear at different angles, but the high False Positive rate suggests that the model is still over-sensitized to any lung opacity.
+3. **The "Simpler is Better" Principle:** The failed experiments in V1 and V2 demonstrated that a simple, well-tuned 3-block CNN often generalizes better on small medical datasets than complex, over-regularized architectures.

 ---

 ## 🛠️ Technical Details